Medically reviewed by Drugs.com. Last updated on Oct 18, 2020.

 Inhalation: Bricanyl Turbuhaler [Canadian product]: After removing lid, patient should hold inhaler upright and turn blue grip as far as it will go in one direction then turn it back to original position.
 Clicking sound indicates that inhaler is ready for use.
 Patient should exhale fully but not into the inhaler and then place mouthpiece gently between teeth, close lips around inhaler and inhale deeply.
 Inhaler should be removed from mouth prior to exhaling.
 Instruct patients to rinse mouth with water after each inhalation as some medication may stick to the inside of the mouth and throat.
 If inhaler is dropped or shaken, or if patient exhales into the inhaler after a dose is loaded, the dose will be lost and a new dose should be loaded and inhaled.
 Outside of mouthpiece should be cleaned once weekly with a dry tissue.
 Instruct patient to keep inhaler dry.
 First appearance of red mark in dose indicator (window underneath mouthpiece) indicates that 20 doses remain.
 When red mark reaches bottom of dose indicator no doses remain and Turbuhaler should be discarded.

 SubQ: Extravasation management, sympathomimetic vasopressors (off-label use): Stop vesicant infusion immediately and disconnect IV line (leave needle/cannula in place); gently aspirate extravasated solution from the IV line (do NOT flush the line); remove needle/cannula; elevate extremity.
-Infiltrate extravasation area with terbutaline solution 1 mg diluted with 9 mL (large extravasation site) or 1 mg diluted with 1 mL (small/distal extravasation site) of 0.9% sodium chloride into extravasation site (Stier 1999).
+Infiltrate extravasation area with terbutaline solution 1 mg diluted with 10 mL (large extravasation site) or 1 mg diluted in 1 mL (small/distal extravasation site) of 0.9% sodium chloride into extravasation site (Stier 1999).

 Store injection at room temperature; do not freeze.
 Protect from heat and light.
 Use only clear solutions.
 Store powder for inhalation (Bricanyl® Turbuhaler [Canadian availability]) at room temperature between 15°C and 30°C (58°F and 86°F).